-With the original film debuting in 1933, and two sequels since, King Kong is a legend that will seemingly never die.
+With the original film debuting in 1933, and three remakes since, King Kong is a legend that will seemingly never die.
 In the original movie, filmmaker Carl Denham (Robert Armstrong) and his crew travel to Skull Island to finish a film, not knowing what they will encounter.
 There, they discover a giant gorilla known by the natives as Kong.
 King Kong falls in love with beautiful actress Ann Darrow (played by Fay Wray), and carries her off into the jungle with him.

 The crew, including jack Driscoll (Bruce Cabot)—who is in love with Ann—hikes into the jungle to save her.
 Carl Denham goes in hopes of capturing the beast for his own profit.
 They encounter all types of dangers and creatures, finally capturing King Kong and bringing him back to New York City to be used as a spectacle in a Broadway show.
 However, during the show, the Gorilla is angered and escapes, terrorizing the City of New York, in search of Ann Darrow.

 Relive this classic film on either the TCM Classic Film Tour or the NYC TV & Movie Tour.
 While the New York scenes were filmed in a studio for both the original film (in California) and the 2005 remake (in Wellington, New Zealand), you will recognize many of the locations featured in both of the films.
 The New York scenes in the 1976 film were actually shot in Manhattan.
+King Kong also has a presence in Manhattan in the brand new Broadway musical, starring a huge puppet animatronic as the title character.

 A memorable scene in both the original and the 2005 remake shows Kong tearing through a busy Times Square.
 An ad for Universal Pictures is visible while Kong is causing his chaos to pedestrians, cabbies, and bystanders.
 In the original 1933 film, an ad for Columbia Pictures appeared in the same spot, and the production designers replicated it, but Columbia asked for a large amount of money for its use, so effects artists replaced it.